×

 • HIGH: more than £/€/$500

-Anyway: to business!
+Anyway – to business!
 Let’s have a look at some home studio setups submitted by our incredible community of voice actors

 Harrison’s low-priced setup

-This is about as homemade as you can get.
-And it’s perfectly fine.
-A recording from this “room” will probably sound better than 75% of other half-done “home studio” environments that haven’t been treated properly.
+A recording from this ‘room’ will probably sound better than 75% of other half-done home studio environments that haven’t been treated properly.

 Harrison's home studio setup